-While it maybe the sixth, it is the critical part, which is taking action.
+While it may be the sixth, taking action is the critical part.
 Execution is needed to gain traction.
-Wickman outlines that meetings can be the heartbeat of the business.
-If they have a clear agenda and strict time intervals, these meetings can provide accountability and keep the traction going towards your goals.
+Wickman outlines that meetings can be the heartbeat of the business, if they have a clear agenda and strict time intervals, they can provide accountability and keep the traction going towards your goals.

 As the speed of change increases, so does the need to build trust and stand out from the crowd, supported by the right technology to empower growth and find new clients.

 Therefore book a FREE online meeting if you would like to review your brand, digital footprint and strategy for growth to gain ideas on how to attract more new clients.

 Phone +64 9 973 5256

 Auckland 1010, New Zealand